XJTU-XGU/ARPM/README.md

 # Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation

 Code for paper "Xiang Gu, Xi Yu, Yan Yang, Jian Sun, Zongben Xu, Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation".

+This is the extended version of the conference paper ["Xiang Gu, Xi Yu, Yan Yang, Jian Sun, Zongben Xu, Adversarial Reweighting with α-Power Maximization for Partial Domain Adaptation.
+NeurIPS.
+2021"](https://github.com/XJTU-XGU/Adversarial-Reweighting-for-Partial-Domain-Adaptation).
+The extended version is more stable and more effective.
 ## Prerequisites:
 python==3.9.12 <br>
 torch==2.0.1 <br>